Mobile Massage In York – FAQ’s

 Percussion

-Percussion techniques involve hacking, chopping and cupping.
+Percussion techniques involve me hacking, chopping and cupping.
 These are just slightly different ways of gently “striking” muscles with different parts of the hand.
 This helps to relax your muscles and break down adhesions beneath the skin.
-It is a lot more relaxing and enjoyable than it sounds and is sometimes used at the end of a massage as a way to reinvigorate you.
-However, percussion can be left out if you want a Swedish massage to help with stress or sleep soon afterwards.
+I use this lightly towards the end if you want to feel invigorated rather than sleepy.

 Stretching